-Surrogate Mother Medications
+Surrogate Medications

 All surrogates should include a daily prenatal vitamin (or folic acid) at least one month before attempting to get pregnant.
 Some prenatal vitamins that include iron can cause an upset stomach/nausea.
 If you experience this side effect, you can switch to a iron free prenatal vitamin or take a daily folic acid pill.
 Folic acid combined with a healthy diet is a great start to a healthy pregnancy!
 (Most women will need to supplement with iron by week 20 in pregnancy; especially with twins.
 If you are sensitive to iron speak to your pharmacist or doctor about FeraMax 150 which many surrogates will take to avoid upset stomach/nausea).